-Benefits of Using Hot Topics
+Benefits of Nonfiction

-BENEFIT OF USING INFO TEXTS IN CLASS #1: VOCABULARY WORD ACQUISITION
+BENEFIT #1: VOCABULARY WORD ACQUISITION

 A while back, my mom was reading a book with my (at that time) 7-year-old niece, and my niece came across an unfamiliar word.
 She stopped to ask my mom what it meant.
 (I absolutely love that she does that!)
-My mom turned to her phone to have her “Google” it, but her phone’s battery was dead (Thankfully :).
+My mom turned to her phone to have her “Google it," but her phone’s battery was dead (Thankfully :).
 No worries, though, because my mom had a dictionary at her house.
 When she showed it to my niece, my niece said, “What’s this?”
 My mom, a veteran high school English teacher-turned principal, was shocked.
 She explained what a dictionary is.
 They looked up the word, and my niece thought getting to do that was so “cool.”

 One hands-on activity I do is a “Word Window” foldable for recording words during reading.
 Just take a sheet of notebook paper and fold it so there are 4 squares – no cutting or pasting needed.
 The students read the article and find four words they don’t know.
 I don’t give them the words.
 They write one word in each square and then look up the definitions in the dictionary.
 I encourage them to translate the definition into their own words and then go back to the article to see if what they wrote makes sense.
 Now they have a clearer understanding of the word, as if they have looked through a window, symbolically speaking.
 All of my Hot Topics Info Text Lessons come with “Word Work,” a sheet with pre-selected words from the article.

 In Part 1 of Bradbury’s Fahrenheit 451, a timeless commentary on society and anti-intellectualism, Captain Beatty rants, “Cram them full of noncombustible data, chock them so […] full of ‘facts’ they feel stuffed, but absolutely ‘brilliant’ with information.
 Then they’ll feel they’re thinking, they’ll get a sense of motion without moving.”
 This is where the majority of our students are today.
-With non-stop videos from Tik Tok and an abundance of armchair experts posting on Youtube daily, “information” is everywhere.
+With non-stop videos from TikTok and an abundance of armchair experts posting on YouTube daily, “information” is everywhere.
 I often wonder, though, how censored — and correct — is that info?
 It doesn’t seem that way, but it also doesn’t seem varied (unbiased) or rigorous to digest.
-It is imperative that we present students with unbiased varied literature that allows (teaches) them to gather and truly dissect and digest information.
+It is imperative that we present students with unbiased, varied literature that allows (teaches) them to gather and truly dissect and digest information.
 The hot topics approach grabs their attention with topics they care about, but the texts I choose (in my no prep, hot topics lessons) are also relevant to their lives — topics about which they need to be adequately and correctly informed.

 Beyond the sets of premade questions, students can explore deeper layers by asking their own questions.
 These aren’t just any questions; they are questions that go beyond the surface – beyond the black and white – questions that raise more questions.